ENCCS/intermediate-mpi/content/one-sided-sync.rst

    ``assert``
        Use this argument to provide optimization *hints* to the MPI library.
        Setting this argument to ``0`` is always correct.
+       Values described in the MPI standard:

+       - ``MPI_MODE_NOCHECK`` no other process holds, or will attempt to acquire a conflicting lock, while the caller holds the window lock.
+This is useful when mutual exclusion is achieved by other means, but the coherence operations that may be attached to the lock and unlock calls are still required.

    ``win``
        The window object.